davgracia/hedera-tools/README.md

 # Hedera API

 Welcome to the Hedera API repository.
 This project allows you to set up your own API server to interact with the Hedera network using the official Hedera SDK.
+Please note that this is not the official Hedera API.

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 ![Version](https://img.shields.io/badge/version-0.0.2-green)